 So many business owners and managers struggle with employee performance improvement discussions.
-Outside of my employee performance discussions over the years, I have the opportunity to work with client’s employee performance.
-It’s the client meetings which are most eye opening as I get to observe from a more objective position.
+Outside of my employee performance discussions over the years, I have had the opportunity to work with client’s employee performance.
+It’s the client meetings that are most eye-opening as I get to observe from a more objective position.
 It’s like the difference between watching a competitive sport from perfect seats versus being in the game.

 I’m able to see the nuances of the situation with both the manager and employee having worked with both.
-I can feel tension rise and fall in their conversations and more easily follow the dialogue with specific word choices.
-Body positions, non-verbal cues, vocal inflections, all so obvious when you’re not rushing to make the play…. or reply with the appropriate response to an employee’s passionate rebuttal.
+I can feel the tension rise and fall in their conversations and more easily follow the dialogue with specific word choices.
+Body positions, non-verbal cues, and vocal inflections are all so obvious when you’re not rushing to make the play…. or reply with the appropriate response to an employee’s passionate rebuttal.

 We Don’t Know What We Don’t Know